basicx-StrgV/WGet.NET/README.md

 Using the ***WinGetPackageManager*** class you can use the `SearchPackage` capability to get the latest version of a package and then retrieve the version number from the `AvailableVersion` property.

-You would thn be able to compare this to the latest version of your executing assembly and determine if you need to notify users of an available upgrade.
+You would then be able to compare this to the latest version of your executing assembly and determine if you need to notify users of an available upgrade.

 ```csharp
 Version latestPackageVersion = null;